CREESTL/Perp/README.md

 * npx hardhat run scripts/deploy.js --network "your-network"

+### Addresses of deployed contracts can be seen in /scripts/deployedContractsOutput.json

 ## Description of how limit orders work

 To setup limit orders such as stop-loss and take-profit we created the next functionality: